ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

-The Project Loom team had a choice whether to make virtual threads a separate class in the _strand_ hierarchy or inherit them from the `Thread` class.
-They have chosen the second option, and now existing concurrent code can, with little or no change, use virtual threads.
-But as a result of this compromise, some features are widely used for platform threads (for example, thread pools and thread-local variables) but useless for virtual threads.
-It is the programmer's responsibility to know and avoid known pitfalls.
+The Project Loom team had a choice about whether to make the virtual thread class a sibling class or a subclass of the existing `Thread` class.
+They have chosen the second option, and now existing code can use virtual threads with little or no changes.
+But as a result of this trade-off, some features that were widely used for platform threads are not useful for virtual threads.
+The responsibility for knowing and avoiding known pitfalls is now on the programmer.

 ### Do not use virtual threads for CPU-bound tasks

-The OS scheduler for platform threads is preemptive.
+The OS scheduler for platform threads is _preemptive_ (see "Modern Operating Systems", 4th edition by Andrew S. Tanenbaum and Herbert Bos, 2015).
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
-Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly yields.
+Thus, multiple platform threads executing CPU-bound tasks will eventually show progress, even if none of them explicitly yields.

-Currently, virtual threads can be preempted only at any call to the Java standard library.
-Their specifications allow using time-slice preemption, but the default scheduler does not use this (because the Project Loom team has no reason to do that in the current implementation).
-So now a virtual thread can be suspended, only if it is blocked on an I/O or other supported operation.
-If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.
+Nothing in the design of virtual threads prohibits the use of a _preemptive_ scheduler as well.
+But the default work-stealing virtual thread scheduler is _non-preemptive_ and _non-cooperative_ (because the Project Loom team currently has no technical reason to do so).
+So now a virtual thread can only be suspended if it is blocked on I/O or another supported operation from the Java standard library.
+If you start a virtual thread with a CPU-bound task, that thread monopolizes the OS thread until the task is completed and other virtual threads may experience _starvation_.

 ### Write blocking synchronous code in the thread-per-request style

-Blocking platform threads is costly because it wastes a limited resource.
-Various asynchronous frameworks use tasks as more fine-grained units of concurrency instead of threads.
-These frameworks reuse threads without blocking them and indeed achieve higher application scalability.
-The price for this is a significant increase in development complexity.
-Since much of the Java platform assumes that execution context is contained in a thread, all that context is lost once we decouple tasks from threads.
+Blocking platform threads is expensive because it wastes limited computing resources.
+Various asynchronous and frameworks use other more grained units of concurrency instead of threads.
+These frameworks reuse threads without blocking them and indeed achieve higher scalability.
+But the result of these trade-offs is a significant increase in development complexity.
+Asynchronous code is much more complex, non-interoperable across frameworks, and difficult to debug and profile.

-In contrast, blocking virtual threads is low-cost, and moreover, it is their main design feature.
-While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are actually not blocked.
-This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.
+In contrast, virtual thread blocking is cheap because it is their main design feature.
+While a blocked virtual thread is waiting for an operation to complete, the carrier thread and underlying OS thread are not blocked (in most cases).
+This allows programmers to develop simpler yet efficient concurrent code in the thread-per-request model.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#write-blocking-synchronous-code-in-the-thread-per-task-style)